-YOU CAN NOW BOOK YOUR FLU VACCINATION AT BALL TREE SURGERY
+YOU CAN STILL BOOK YOUR FLU VACCINATION AT BALL TREE SURGERY

 It’s highly likely that flu and COVID-19 will be around together this winter, so it’s really important to get your flu vaccination when you are offered it.
 This helps protect YOU and OTHERS in the community.

 We are taking all necessary precautions to make the surgery as safe as possible for patients attending each site.
 Each site/clinic will have clearly marked routes to ensure social distancing to help keep you and our staff safe.